sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 I am always in such a rush, I often forget this step.
 I usually undo everything in my editor, start the patch, then redo all my edits, but maybe there is a better way.
 The "descriptive-name" can be anything you like, nobody else ever has to see it.
 Use a Trac ticket number or whatever you please.
 Edit, build, test, create documentation, knock yourself out.
 At any time, run ``hg qdiff`` to see your changes.

 Once satisfied with your work, use ``hg qrefresh`` to save your changes into the patch.
 Even better is to use the ``-e`` or ``-m`` switches to allow you to edit (or specify) a summary line for the patch.
 This was described above as the commit message.
 The use of ``-m`` is illustrated below.
-To create a patch file in the proper format for submission to Trac you need a generic Mercurial command.
+To create a patch file in the proper format for submission to Trac, you need a generic Mercurial command.
 Your patch is at the "tip" of the Mercurial repository and you want to export it, with redirection to a file.